WildZarek/WildZarek/README.md

     alt="LinkedIn Badge" style="height: 20px;"/>
 </a>

-- :video_game: Fun fact: **I play games sometimes and I did it on streaming as hobby.
+- :video_game: Fun fact: **Sometimes I play videogames and I did it on streaming as hobby.
 I'm not streaming from some time ago.**

 ## HackTheBox Rank